ON THIS PAGE: You will find out more about the factors that increase the chance of developing meningioma. To see other pages, use the menu.

 The risk factors for meningioma include:

 Gender.
-Women are more than twice as likely as men to develop meningioma; however, men are three times as likely as women to be diagnosed with malignant meningioma.
+Women are more than twice as likely as men to develop meningioma.
+However, men are 3 times as likely as women to be diagnosed with cancerous meningioma.